galopago/misistemita/a-backplates/README.md

 # MISISTEMITA TYPE-A BOARDS: BACKPLATES

-Backplates for generic plastic waterproof enclosures, or backplates to make any other module board compatible with 10.16 hole spacing
+Backplates for generic plastic waterproof enclosures, a canvas for hosting smaller compatible boards.
+Also backplates to make any other module board compatible with 10.16 hole spacing

 Different backplate boards                  |
 --------------------------------------------|